 Since then, he has founded a large-scale farm in upstate New York, providing produce to top chefs like Dan Barber of Blue Hill Stone Barns and Jean Georges of ABC Kitchen.
 An expert in biodynamic and sustainable agriculture, Andy is passionate about growing a safer food system.
 A strong believer in the model of agritourism, his goal is to educate people about the benefits of eating organic produce while supporting their local farming community.

-The art director of Slow, Jessica is a Berlin-based graphic designer, art director and co-founder of the bi-annual magazine Primary Paper.
+Jessica is a Berlin-based graphic designer, art director and co-founder of the bi-annual magazine Primary Paper.

 Originally from Sydney, Jessica spent six years designing in New York City before moving to Berlin in 2018.
 She works across her own independent projects, agencies and in-house, specializing in branding, photo art direction and editorial design.

 The subject of a recent solo show at Tulum Treehouse, Jason Kriegler is a Merida-based artist who has exhibited within the US and internationally.

 Drawing inspiration from modernist artists, like Jean Dubuffet, Anni Albers and Anselm Kiefer, Jason’s pared-down paper embroidery paintings suggest organic, biological forms but can also be experienced purely as abstracted combinations of shapes, line and texture.
 Despite their simplicity, they have a captivating quality that reveals the complexity of hand embroidering onto paper, enlivened by a sense of depth that only seems to grow with continued examination.